code-differently/code-differently-24-q1/lesson_14/README.md

 ## Loading The Library, Part II

 Instead of loading our library data from JSON or CSV files, we now want to load data from a proper database.
-A new implementation of the `LibraryDbDataLoader` data loader has been provided to accomplish this task.
+A new implementation of the `LibraryDbDataLoader` data loader has been provided to accomplish this task and is now the [default data loader][library-app] for the app.

 To build familiarity in working with databases, you are charged with the following tasks: